domesticatedviking/TextyMcSpeechy/README.md

 8. Use Piper to fine-tune the existing text-to-speech model using the converted dataset.
 9. Convert the fine-tuned `.ckpt` file to a `.onnx` file that can be used by Piper directly to generate speech from text.
 10. Test the new text-to-speech model.
+- Note:  The disadvantage of this method is that building a dataset can be a lot of work, but the quality of the resulting voices makes this work worthwhile.
+I have built usable voice models with as few as 50 samples of the target voice.
+This is the best method for building voices for characters that have very distinctive intonation.
+If catchphrases and distinctive expressions are part of the training dataset, when those phrases are used in the TTS engine they will sound almost exactly like the original voice.
+If building a model out of your own voice, make sure to include the names of people and places that are significant to you in your dataset, as well as any phrases you are likely to use in your application.

 # Legacy Guide: How to train a TTS model with Piper without the TTS Dojo.